Key Compliance and Security Considerations for the Energy Industry

 - Associated risks to data, customers and the organization

-Microsoft 365 is a modern workplace cloud environment that can provide secure and flexible collaboration across the enterprise, as well as controls and policy enforcement to adhere to the most stringent regulatory compliance frameworks.
-Through the following topics, this paper will explore how the Microsoft 365 platform helps the energy industry move to a modern collaboration platform, while helping keep data and systems both secure and compliant with regulations:
+Microsoft 365 is a modern workplace cloud environment.
+It provides secure and flexible collaboration across the enterprise, including controls and policy enforcement to adhere to the most stringent regulatory compliance frameworks.
+Through the following topics, this paper explores how Microsoft 365 helps the energy industry move to a modern collaboration platform while helping to keep data and systems both secure and compliant with regulations:

 - Provide a Comprehensive Collaboration Platform with Microsoft Teams